ImpelsysInc/kata-2024-ctrl-alt-elite/ADRs/ADR-15-Kafka as event broker.md

 Strong support for stream processing.
 Widely adopted and has a strong community.
 ## Cons:
-Operational complexity; requires more effort to manage and monitor.
+Operational complexity, requires more effort to manage and monitor.
 Message ordering is only guaranteed per partition.